Cannabis Professional Series

 Q. How much time should I anticipate spending on a course?

 Time spent may be specific to each individual and your knowledge of the industry.
-Each course is 8 weeks in duration and you should anticipate approximately 14 hours of study per week.
+Each course is between 8-13 weeks in duration and you should anticipate approximately 14 hours of study per week.

 Course format may include: